 Located just south of downtown, this supper club has been delighting patrons since 1974.
 Family-owned and operated, The Packing House produces all dressings, stocks, sauces, breadings and soups from scratch in their kitchen.
 In addition to the classic supper club fare, locals love their famous Friday Fish Fry.

 Take a step back in time at a Hollywood-style supper club.
 Joey Gerard’s is a new restaurant with a nostalgic feel, bringing traditional supper club favorites to modern families.
-With locations in Greendale and Mequon and an impressive menu of ice cream drinks, it’s easy to enjoy retro favorites here.
+Located in Greendale we offer classic cocktails and an impressive menu of ice cream drinks, it’s easy to enjoy retro favorites here.